jpower432/opensource-securitycon-2025-oscal-in-action/README.md

     result := {
         "short_name": annotations.custom.short_name,
-        "msg": "A branch protection rule of type 'pull_request' is required but was not found."
+        "msg": "Violation: A branch protection rule of type 'pull_request' is required but was not found.
+This is a prerequisite for enforcing proper code review practices."
+    }
+}

+deny contains result if {
+    has_pull_request_rule

+    some rule in input.values
+    rule.type == "pull_request"
+    not rule.parameters.require_code_owner_review

+    chain := rego.metadata.chain()
+    annotations := chain[0].annotations

+    result := {
+        "short_name": annotations.custom.short_name,
+        "msg": "Violation: Code owner review is required to ensure reviewers have equal or greater expertise for the code being changed."
     }
 }
 ```